 The kids would be so excited for this day.
 They would wake up and jump out of bed ready to go see their friends and eat cookies :-).
 It was pretty cute.

 Everyone who attended would come home with a huge full plate of cookies.
+I bring some of my Best Gluten Free Christmas Cookies.
 I loved this.
 Cookie exchanges are the best way to get so many different types of cookies without having to make so many varieties yourself.
 And time with friends?

 Now that our family is all gluten free, we don't participate in cookie exchanges anymore.
 The risk of cross-contamination is too high.
 We do have a few friends who are gluten free, so it may be a great time for me to organize our own gluten free cookie exchange party :-).